sohsatoh/Apple-Music-Importer/README.md

 #### Options

 - `FOLDER_PATH`: Path to the folder containing music files
-- `-ap, --artist-name-position`: Index of the artist name in the file path (default: -2)
+- `--artist-name-position`: Index of the artist name in the file path (default: -2)
-- `-al, --album-name-position`: Index of the album name in the file path (default: -1)
+- `--album-name-position`: Index of the album name in the file path (default: -1)
 - `--allow-edit`: Enables interactive editing of MP3 metadata for unmatched tracks (default: False)

 ### Spotify Mode